oz123/awesome-c/README.md

 ## Regex ##

-> "Some people, when confronted with a problem, think 'I know, I'll use regular
-> expressions'.
-Now they have two problems." - Jamie Zawinski.

 * [Onigmo][518] - A fork of Oniguruma, supporting more advanced regexps.
   [BSD-2-Clause][24].
 * [Oniguruma][517] - A regex library supporting a wide range of encodings, and